 Other Submission Requirements

-As discussed in the "Submission Dates and Times" section above, applications must be submitted electronically via grants.gov.
-Applicants that are unable to submit electronically must follow the instructions contained in the 'Note' in the "Submission Dates and Times" section above.
+As discussed in the "Submission Dates and Times" section above, applications must be submitted electronically via Grants.gov.
+Applicants that are unable to submit electronically must follow the instructions in the OVW Policy on Late Submission section above.